Religious Education

 Relationship and Health Education (RHE)

-Following a consultation with teachers, parents and governors in 2020, the school decided to adopt the programme, Life to the Full, produced by the Catholic educational organisation, Ten Ten Resources.
+Following a consultation with teachers, parents and governors in 2020, the school decided to adopt the programme, Life to the Full (now called Life to the Full Plus), produced by the Catholic educational organisation, Ten Ten Resources.
+See PSHE and RHE tab for further information.